1. Ada

 Q: Why does COVID cause a stiff neck?

-A: A stiff neck from COVID may result from the virus attaching to specific muscle receptors, acting as gateways for viral entry into cells and causing damage.
-Additionally, muscle pain, including a stiff neck, can also occur due to the immune system's response to the virus, for example, by fever and shivering muscles.
+A: A stiff neck from COVID may result from the virus attaching to specific muscle receptors, which act as gateways for viral entry into cells and cause damage.
+Additionally, muscle pain, including a stiff neck, can also occur due to the immune system's response to the virus, such as fever and shivering muscles.

 Q: When should I see a doctor about my stiff neck from COVID?